Philobota impletella Group

 (Photo: courtesy of Donald Hobern, Namadgi National Park, Australian Capital Territory)

-The forewings of the adult moth of this species are off-white, each with five dark brown transverse bands, and a dark brown line and spot at the middle of the costa.
+The northern form has off-white forewings, each with five dark brown transverse bands, and a dark brown line and spot at the middle of the costa.
 The hindwings are grey.
-The head is white with a dark brown collar and the thorax is white.
+The head is white with a dark brown collar, and the thorax is white.
 The wingspan is about 2 cms.

 The species has been found in

 Oecophorine Genera of Australia II: The Chezala, Philobota and Eulechria groups (Lepidoptera: Oecophoridae),

 Monographs on Australian Lepidoptera Volume 5,